gav-ip/cse176-fall-proj/README.md

 ## Part 1: MNISTmini (comparing digits 2 and 3)

 **VERY IMPORTANT:**
-Locally downlaod MNIST datasets from `project.pdf` into a `/data` directory
+Locally downlaod MNIST datasets from `project.pdf` by creating a `/data` folder in the root directory